Yard Waste Preparation Guidelines

 - Avoids the trouble and expense of purchasing mulch.

-- Assists the soil in holding nutrients and moisture where plants can use them, reducing the need for fertilizers and excess watering.
+- Supplements the soil's capacity to hold nutrients and moisture so plants can use them, reducing the need for fertilizers and excess watering.

 - Decreases soil erosion and water run-off.
 Plant roots penetrate compost-rich soil easier and hold the soil in place.